DCC-EX/mkdocs-test/docs/installer/1-installer.md

 ## Alternatives to the EX-Installer

 Experienced programmers or those wishing to develop new features or products will generally find [VSCode/PlatformIO](platformio.md) a more powerful and familiar option.

+Methods involving downloading zip files have caused  support issues in the past, are troublesome and not recommended.

 Use of the Arduino IDE is discouraged and not covered in this documentation as it has far less functionality than VSCode and has limitations with respect to compiler and library options.